CODEX | SPECULATIVE TRANSLATIONS OF BARK BEETLE Galleries

 How would a computer speculatively translate bark beetle galleries?

-Curious as to what the AI translator could pick up I directed my phone at the recently transcribed markings.
+Curious as to what the Google translator could pick up I directed my phone at the recently transcribed markings and hovered over the drawings like a planchette over a Ouiji board.

-The first translation that appeared after the AI pinpointed the mathematical markers of the “language” was “The Limit has been taken”. 🤯
+The first translation that appeared after the NMT pinpointed the mathematical markers of the “language” was “The limit has been taken.”

-After hours of moving the translator around the drawings, and picking up seemingly random messages, I began to see patterns and a collaboration was born in the process of weaving these marks and messages into a series of myths and campfire stories.
+After hours of moving the translator around the drawings, and picking up seemingly random messages, I began to see patterns and a collaboration was born from the process of weaving these marks and messages into strange poems and omens.

 MIT has developed programs that can decode dead languages, and they are on to now trying to decipher whether or not we can understand what animals are saying.
 In a world where many of us feel threatened by AI, it could help us learn and relate again to ancient knowledge that we lost and that may be important.
 Who is to say we were not able to understand animals in the past?
 What could ancient civilizations have known that could help our understanding of relating to the world around us today?
-Perhaps AI could connect us as much as it has detached us.
+Perhaps AI could connect us as much as it has detached us if humans use it with empathy in mind.

 “In this interspecies collaboration, Ryan gilds the galleries by hand, much like a medieval manuscript illuminator reverently embellishing a passage of scripture.